EoinDavey/Setanta-site/app/tut/nuair-a.md

 }
 }}}

 Both of these loops start at 0 and run up to 3.
-Each iteration of the inner loop prints out the current value of `i`, the outer loop variable, and `j`, the inner loop variable.
+Each [[iteration|atriall]] of the [[inner|inmheánach]] loop prints out the current value of `i`, the outer loop variable, and `j`, the inner loop variable.

 If you run the code you will see that the inner loop goes through each of it's values (0, 1, and 2) for each value of the outer loop.

 ## Colour cycle

-This technique can be used for many things.
+This [[technique|teicníc]] can be used for many things.
 For example, say we have a list of colours, and a list of sizes, we can draw a circle of each colour, and each size by using nested loops.

 Let's start with our list of colours and one *le idir* loop to loop through the colours: